 - Lifestyle: One’s overall lifestyle can have direct impacts on sleep quality, such as drinking alcohol, using screens before bedtime, not having a consistent bedtime, having an unhealthy diet, or being sedentary.

-Common Sleep Challenges for Seniors
+Common Sleep Challenges For Seniors

 Common sleep challenges for seniors include sleep disorders, health conditions, medications, and lifestyle choices.
+Keep in mind that sleep challenges are more common with age but are not a normal part of aging and should always be discussed with your doctor.

-Sleep Disorders in Older Adults
+Sleep Disorders In Older Adults

 - Insomnia: Problems falling asleep, staying asleep, and waking up numerous times throughout the night.